Radiotherapy uses high energy waves to treat cancer. You can have radiotherapy for penile cancer externally or

 You usually have external radiotherapy (from outside your body) for penile cancer.
 External radiotherapy destroys cancer cells using radiation aimed at the cancer from a machine.

 Some people have internal radiotherapy.
 This is also called brachytherapy (prounounced brack-ee-therapy).
 This is when the doctor puts thin radiotherapy tubes or wires on, or inside the penis, close to the tumour.

 Before you have treatment

-You need to have a circumcision (removal of the foreskin) before you have radiotherapy.
+You might have a circumcision (removal of the foreskin) before you have radiotherapy.
 Radiotherapy treatment may cause swelling and inflammation of the penis.
 Removing the foreskin prevents any problems.